Chapter 1: Introduction to Templates

 15.2

-For these reasons, macros fall short for reliable generic programming.
-They lack type awareness and provide no safeguards against incorrect usage.
+Summary: Macros fall short for reliable generic programming because they lack type awareness and provide no safeguards against incorrect usage.
 Templates overcome this by working within the compiler’s type system, enforcing strict compile-time verification.
-In the next section, we examine function templates in more detail.

 Important facts about templates